Not-Aryan/pset-3/README.md

 ## Part 1 - Edge Detection (15 pts)

 The most important part of any SfM pipeline is calibrating the camera.
 This is commonly done with a chessboard object containing a specified number of squares.
 The best calibration comes from chessboards that space the entirety of the image plane, so chessboard images are not necessarly square like a normal chessboard.
 In this exercise, you will identify the edges, or the contours of the image.
 This is a critical step in calibrating the camera.
-There are many possible implementations for edge detectors, we only require that you not use an existing utility like opencv to detect contours.
+There are many possible implementations for edge detectors, we only require that you not use an existing utility like opencv to detect contours, or other similiar libraries.

 ### 1.a - Image Preperation (5 pts)